voberle/adventofcode/2021/day12/README.md

 ### Merge visit tracking implementation

 I found a trivial way to use the part 2 visit tracking for part 1 as well.
-Runs in 7ms now.
+Runs in 7 ms now.

+### Caching

+Adding a cache still speeds things up, down to 1.5 ms.